phillipmalboeuf/injustices/application.md

 ##Answer the following if you have revenue:
 ##What is your monthly recurring revenue (MRR)?
-No revenue, only a prototype.
+No revenue, I do have a micro-donation-based revenue model that I'd love to discuss with you.

 ##What is your monthly growth rate for the past 12 months (%)?
 -